RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 Used pd.cut to categorize spending based on the bins.

-Created the code to calculate mean scores per spending range Used the scores above to create a DataFrame called spending_summary.
+Created the code to calculate mean scores per spending range Used the scores above to create a DataFrame called "spending_summary".

 Include the following metrics in the table: